 In Siberia, a heatwave caused melting permafrost.
 Then came water and bubbling methane in the permafrost fields.
 Record fires lit up Russian grasslands, according to The Washington Post.
 The anthrax bacteria, which lay dormant and frozen for 75 years, thawed.
 Reindeer started to die.
 Reindeer herders fell ill.
 Eventually, the entire community found itself in quarantine.

-Scientific American noted that researchers have been predicting that warmer temperatures could cause permafrost to thaw, initiating a new spread of old diseases.
-When permafrost thaws, whatever is frozen in the permafrost also thaws, meaning ancient bacteria could be released into the environment more frequently as the Earth’s temperatures increase.
+Scientific American noted that researchers have been predicting that warmer temperatures could cause permafrost to thaw, initiating a new spread of dormant diseases.
+When permafrost thaws, whatever is frozen also thaws, meaning ancient bacteria could be released into the environment more frequently as the Earth’s temperatures increase.

-The release of these old and deadly diseases depends on how deeply the permafrost melts and how high temperatures go.
+The release of these dormant diseases depends on how deeply the permafrost melts and how high temperatures go.
 It also depends on how strong the type of frozen bacteria is: some microorganisms can’t survive in the cold for very long, while others, like anthrax, seem built for long-term freezes.

 Viruses also have the potential to survive for a long time in frozen Earth layers.
-It is possible, if not probable, that viruses that infected humans on a large scale (such as smallpox or the Spanish flu) could return as permafrost thaws.
+It is possible, if not probable, that viruses that infected humans on a large scale (such as smallpox or the Spanish flu) could return.
 In 2014, two scientists resurrected the largest virus ever seen from a 30,000-year-old chunk of ice, according to Nature.
 The disease was still infectious, despite the time that had passed.

 Cause for Concern?